SS-Barath/Virtual-Classroom-Manager/README.md

 # Virtual Classroom Manager

 Welcome to the Virtual Classroom Manager!
-This project is a simple console-based application to manage virtual classrooms, students, and assignments.
+This project is a console-based application to manage virtual classrooms, students, and assignments.
 It provides functionalities like adding classrooms, enrolling students, scheduling and submitting assignments, and listing classrooms and students.

 ## Features